slivingston/rrgstar/README.md

 References
 ----------

-We provide here implementations of RRG [1] and the optimal extension [2].
-The latter makes use of important results from [3].
+We provide here implementations of RRG [1] and the optimal extension [2] for motion planning subject to deterministic μ-Calculus constraints.
+The latter paper makes use of important results from [3].
+The implementation includes corrections to and missing details from [2].

 1. S. Karaman and E. Frazzoli (2009).
 Sampling-based Motion Planning with Deterministic $mu$-Calculus Specifications. in Proceedings of the 48th IEEE